 - Stomach or bowel blockage (including paralytic ileus) or

 - Surgery (eg, nasopharyngeal tonsils, tonsils)—Should not be used in patients with these conditions.

-butalbital, acetaminophen, caffeine, and codeine should come with a Medication Guide.
+It is very important that you understand the rules of the Opioid Analgesic REMS program to prevent addiction, abuse, and misuse of butalbital, acetaminophen, caffeine, and codeine combination.
+This medicine should also come with a Medication Guide.
 Read and follow these instructions carefully.
+Read it again each time you refill your prescription in case there is new information.
 Ask your doctor if you have any questions.

 Carefully check the labels of all other medicines you are using, because they may also contain acetaminophen.
 It is not safe to use more than 4 grams (4,000 milligrams) of acetaminophen in one day (24 hours), as this may increase the risk for serious liver problems.

-butalbital, acetaminophen, caffeine, and codeine will relieve a headache best if you take it as soon as the headache begins.
-If you get warning signs of a migraine, take butalbital, acetaminophen, caffeine, and codeine as soon as you are sure that the migraine is coming.
+This medicine will relieve a headache best if you take it as soon as the headache begins.
+If you get warning signs of a migraine, take this medicine as soon as you are sure that the migraine is coming.
 This may even stop the headache pain from occurring.
 Lying down in a quiet, dark room for a while after taking the medicine also helps to relieve headaches.